TYPO3-Solr/ext-solr/Documentation/GettingStarted/IndexTheFirstTime.rst

 ====================

 After everything is setup, you need to index the contents of TYPO3 to enable searching in Solr.
-To do so open the *Search* module and navigate to the *Index Queue*.
+To do so open the *Apache Solr* module and navigate to the *Index Queue*.
 Select the contents to index and *Queue Selected Content for Indexing*.

 .. image:: ../Images/GettingStarted/typo3-add-index-queue.png

+Now the records are added to the index queue and ready to index.
+The indexing can be triggered from the backend module, or can be triggered by the TYPO3 scheduler.

 Switch to the *Scheduler* module.
 If the module is not available, make sure to enable the extension first.
 It comes bundled with TYPO3 CMS but is not enabled by default.